News Flash

 • It may face legal fines or penalties.

-• Regulatory authorities or tribunal may take action.
+• Regulatory authorities or a tribunal may take action.

 • Compliance status may get affected, harming investor trust and future audits.